Mildred L. Batchelder Award

 This award, established in Mildred L. Batchelder's honor in 1966, is a citation awarded to an American publisher for a children's book considered to be the most outstanding of those books originally published in a foreign language in a foreign country, and subsequently translated into English and published in the United States.

-Written by Benny Lindelauf, illustrated by Dasha Tolstikova, translated by John Nieuwenhuizen and published by Enchanted Lion Books
+written and illustrated by Beatrice Alemagna, and translated by Claudia Zoe Bedrick, published by Enchanted Lion Books

 Originally published in French in 2014 as “Le merveilleux Dodu-Velu-Petit,” the book was written and illustrated by Beatrice Alemagna, and translated by Claudia Zoe Bedrick.
 The book tells the story of exuberant, five-year-old Eddie who, after a spirited quest through a round of traditional merchants in her picturesque French village, parlays a bit of brioche, a four-leaf clover, a mother-of-pearl button, and a British Naval postage stamp into an elusive, perfect birthday gift for her mother while discovering her own special talent.